NYPL/metadata-documentation/workflows/remediation/suppressing.md

   - See [Troubleshooting Issues](/metadata-documentation/workflows/troubleshooting/) if you encounter other types of problems with capture records or associated assets
 - Discuss with the [Manager, Metadata Services](/metadata-documentation/contact/#our-team), before suppressing records for any other reason

-## Steps For Metadata Services Staff
+## Steps for Metadata Services Staff

 ### Suppressing Collections for Harmful Content
 {: .d-inline .v-align-middle .mr-2 }